tfsec/tfsec.github.io/_docs/google/compute/disk-encryption-required.md

 ---
-title: google-compute-disk-encryption-required - The encryption key used to encrypt a compute disk has been specified in plaintext.
+title: The encryption key used to encrypt a compute disk has been specified in plaintext.
+shortcode: google-compute-disk-encryption-required
+legacy: GCP013
 summary: The encryption key used to encrypt a compute disk has been specified in plaintext.
 resources: [google_compute_disk]
-permalink: /docs/google/google-compute-disk-encryption-required/
+permalink: /docs/google/compute/disk-encryption-required/
+redirect_from:
+  - /docs/google/GCP013/
 ---

 ### Explanation